 To create a point, click the desired location in the track strip or program strip.
+To select a point, click it.

 To move a point, click and drag it to another location in the track strip or program strip.

 To erase a point, double-click it.